Sravan-yarlagadda/jencli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Sravan-yarlagadda/jencli)](https://goreportcard.com/report/github.com/Sravan-yarlagadda/jencli)

-# jencli - Jenkins Client
+# jencli - Jenkins CLI tool to start and monitor build

-### Jenkins client written in golang.
-This is capable of following tasks.
+### A Simple command line tool to start and monitor build on Jenkins.

-- start and monitor jobs
+- with this cli tool you can start the jenkins build and tail the log.

 ### Usage :